Our History

 1921

-Origins in Covent Garden
+Humble Origins in Covent Garden

 Underwood & Barker Ltd is founded at Monmouth Street in Covent Garden as a manufacturing chemist.
 The company creates essences, flavourings and perfumery for London hotels—scenting air systems long before air conditioning existed.